 There are a variety of different fixatives available on the market.
 Buy and use the one that’s best suited for your needs.

 And that’s it!
-You’ve now completed your still-life drawing with a pencil.
+Congratulations on finishing your still-life drawing using a pencil!

 Conclusion

-The next time you’re looking for a creative and unique way to spend some time, try your hand at still-life drawing.
+If you’re searching for a new and interesting activity to occupy your time, consider trying your hand at still-life drawing.

 With just a few simple elements and a little practice, you can create beautiful pieces that can become a masterpiece.